One Course of Antibiotics Can Reshape Your Gut Microbiome for Years

 • Is this antibiotic necessary, or will the infection resolve on its own?

-• Is there a narrower-spectrum option?
+• Is there a narrower-spectrum option that might spare more of my microbiome?

 • How long do I really need to take it?